SaaS vs Perpetual Platforms for Elearning Websites

 - Host your finished website on the web-server of your choice and get it live.

 In all this process, you would need hardware (own or rented server) to host your website, and a team (or an expert or the skills) to do the development, deployment, and maintenance of the site.
 You will receive an access code to tweak the software if the base features are not enough.
 Most of the time, a perpetual eLearning platform has all (by default) that you would need to start an eLearning website.
-For example, a perpetual Udemy clone possesses most of the Udemy like features by default.
-If you are aware of the Udemy’s website, you would know what features to expect in Udemy clone script on the market.
+For example, a perpetual Udemy clone possesses most of the Udemy-like features by default.
+If you are aware of Udemy’s website, you would know what features to expect in Udemy clone script on the market.

 Comparison of SaaS and Perpetual eLearning Solutions

 Depending on your needs either can prove useful for your cause.
 Let’s compare these two options on various grounds to understand the pros and cons better.

 As they are readymade, SaaS setup is simple and quick.
 Software development is done by vendors, so you get a ready solution that can be used from the first day.

 Perpetual eLearning solutions are more complicated and take time to set up, time for development, setup, and deployment to the final website.

 SaaS is easy to use, and comparatively less complicated, as you don’t have to mess with the codes.

 The perpetual software options have user interfaces that can be simple to use, and if well customized, then potentially easier to use than a ready-to-go platform.
 However, some website settings and initial setups are complicated for a non-technical person.